I appreciate you! Maid of Honor Duties.

-Listening and being attentive to what the “moment” and the “circumstance” call for is essential.
-Providing a “no judgement zone” is one of the best things you can offer.
+Listening and being attentive to the “moment” and the “circumstance” call for is essential.
+Providing a “no judgment zone” is one of the best things you can offer.

 There will be moments that you might need to give the confidence to make decisions and fully support them.
 To provide laughter (fun!) and check in on things that you know might be challenging.